Linter

 ERROR: packages/api/index.ts:3:2 - Missing semicolon

-Have a look at .
+Have a look at all the available rules.

 Project specific configuration